jakearchibald/jakearchibald.com/static-build/posts/2026/07/my-tooltip-a11y-mistake/index.md

 I made an accessibility error, and I want you to learn from my mistakes.

 I've been making short videos recently about web platform features as they land in Firefox, and also about other web standards & development stuff.
-If you'd prefer to watch a 3 minute video version of this article, pick your platform, and give the account a follow if this kind of thing interests you:
+If you'd prefer to watch a 3-minute video version of this article, pick your platform, and give the account a follow if this kind of thing interests you:

 <style>
   .social-links {